 Weight is gained when there’s too much sugar in your diet.
 This can lead to heart disease and diabetes, as well as a rise in your blood pressure.
 Instead of sweetened cakes and puddings, simply have yogurt with fresh fruit if you can’t give up sugar altogether because you always have a sweet tooth.
 To reduce calories, you should substitute sugary drinks with water.

 Reduce your sodium intake

 If your diet is high in salt, you very likely might have elevated blood pressure too – which increases your risk of suffering a stroke or from heart disease.
 The maximum daily intake of salt that is recommended is just 3g for children and 6g for adults (1g of sodium is the equivalent of 2.5g of salt).
 Reduce the amount you use in cooking and try not to use any salt at all at the table so you can cut down.
 Also, check how much salt you’re eating by reading all the food labels on processed foods; foods that are high in salt are foods with more than 0.6g sodium or 1.5g salt per 100g, which, wherever possible, must be avoided.

-We truly care for you; you will be quite alright if you follow this foregoing advice from Southwest Physical Therapy.
+We truly care for you; you will be quite alright if you follow this foregoing advice from Southwest Myofascial Release.
 Believe us you – your heart will certainly appreciate it.
 Drop by our Brooklyn, NY, clinic or give us a call.
 We’re always here to help you with your health.
 You can arrange for your FREE consultation without obligation and can book your appointment for healing treatment with myofascial release therapy.
 Check out our website to know all about us and our specialty in myofascial release.
 We are the healing icing to a healthy life.